 You may have to make one more adjustment.
 Measure the length and width of the room, convert to inches and divide by the tile dimension.
 If the remainder is less than an inch, move the starting point by the remainder amount toward one of the walls.
-This avoids having to cut and install a thin strip, which is difficult to do and doesn't look great on the finished floor.
+This prevents the problem of having to cut and install a thin strip, which is difficult to do and doesn't look great on the finished floor.

 Pour clean water into a bucket and add powdered mortar incrementally, mixing as you go with a margin trowel or a drill and a mortar paddle until the consistency is like that of peanut butter and the mortar stays on your trowel unless you shake it off.
 After mixing, allow the thinset to sit undisturbed for about 10 minutes before using it.
 This slaking time is necessary for the mortar to develop adhesive properties.

 Place four tiles so that each has one corner touching the starting point and then set tile spacers between them.
 The most commonly used spacers are plastic crosses, and they should go vertically with one end sticking up so you can remove them easily.
 Check the grout lines to make sure they line up with the chalk lines and make adjustments if they don't.

 Lift one of the tiles and spread thinset mortar on the subfloor using a 1/4-inch square-notched trowel.
 Set the tile in the mortar, place the spacers and then wiggle the tile a bit and tap it with a rubber mallet to seat it.
 Set the other three starter tiles the same way.